justincredible/prefab-shapes/README.md

 # Shapes

-Polygons and the Platonic Solids.
+Polygons and the Regular Polyhedra.

-The derivation of vertex positions requires only elementary trigonometry and algebra.
-All angles for the Platonic Solids have simple [exact trigonometric values](https://en.wikipedia.org/wiki/Exact_trigonometric_values).

 ## Polygons